Christian Education for Adults

 Associate Rector's Office - Sundays at 9:30 AM

 This informal discussion group meets to reflect on the Gospel lesson and other current topics.
 With the help of scholarly resources prepared for lay people, the group discusses and learns while growing in God's Word.
 All are welcome to bring their thoughts and questions to this gathering.
-Classes are held weekly with the exception of second Sundays when we gather for fellowship and breakfast.
+Classes are held weekly.

 An Inquirers' Class for adults is scheduled annually.
 This six-week series is open to anyone interested in learning more about the Episcopal Church or being confirmed or received by the Bishop.
 The class covers topics that include the Episcopal Church, confirmation and reception, the Hebrew Bible, the Second Testament, church history and the Prayer Book.